landmineNothing kills the mood more than a kink you’re not into… and I definitely have a few. It would be pretty naive for me to assume everyone here shares my exact tastes. Even my favorite artists have a few quirks I’m not into. So it’s better to tell you what’s in my stories ahead of time. If I l

 #Why Label Adult Stuff?

 # landmineNothing kills the mood more than a kink you’re not into… and I definitely have a few.
 It would be pretty naive for me to assume everyone here shares my exact tastes.
-Even my favorite artists have a few quirks I’m not into.
+Even my favorite artists always have a few quirks I’m not into.
 So it’s better to tell you what’s in my stories ahead of time.
 If I label things, you’ll have a better chance of finding something you enjoy without stumbling over some kink landmine you weren’t expecting.

 promises